 Children, teenagers, young people and parents that find themselves with a need or predicament associated with the use of the internet or mobile devices can call the toll-free number of the Tom telefon helpline, 111 116.
 Anonymity and confidentiality of the conversation and callers are guaranteed.
 Call are accepted on this telephone number every day, including Sundays and holidays, from 12.00 to 20.00.
 Additionally, questions can also be asked via the contact form on the website of Tom Telefon.
 A chat room is also available several times a week.
 The counsellors at the helpline are trained to be able to give helpful advice to callers, to guide them to help them resolve the issues themselves, or direct them to other institutions that can help.

 Email address: firstname.lastname@example.org

-Hotline Spletno oko enables internet users to anonymously report hate speech and child sexual abuse images they come across online.
-The main mission of the hotline Spletno oko is to reduce the amount of child sexual abuse images and hate speech online in close cooperation with the police, internet service providers (ISPs), and other governmental and non-governmental organisations in Slovenia.
-The hotline achieves its mission through the following goals: hotline operation, which enables anonymous reporting of illegal content on the internet, awareness raising about illegal online content, fast and effective analysis of received reports, cooperation with other hotlines around the world, to exchange reports and best practices, and monitoring of notice and take down (NTD) of child sexual abuse images on Slovenian servers.
+Hotline Spletno oko enables internet users to anonymously report any child sexual abuse images online.
+The main mission of the hotline is to reduce the amount of child sexual abuse images online in close cooperation with the police, internet service providers and other governmental and non-governmental organisations in Slovenia.
+The hotline achieves its mission by pursuing the following goals: hotline operation (which enables anonymous reporting of online child sexual abuse images), awareness raising about child sexual abuse online, fast and effective processing of received reports, and cooperation with other hotlines around the world.

 Coordination of youth participation activities enables discussions with children and young people about their online experiences.
 The goal is to gain their opinions and suggestions and include them in discovering new trends, risks and knowledge gaps in order to prepare relevant awareness-raising resources, web content, workshops and other activities that meet their needs and give them the knowledge they need.